logicly-au/pmhc-mds-user-documentation/docs/data-entry.rst

 If you receive an error message, the data will need to be corrected before the record is saved and added to the PMHC MDS.
-See Validation Rules - `Outcome Collection Occasion Validations <https://docs.pmhc-mds.com/projects/data-specification/en/latest/validation-rules.html#current-validations>`_
+See Validation Rules - `Collection Occasion Validations <https://docs.pmhc-mds.com/projects/data-specification/en/latest/validation-rules.html#collection-occasion>`_

 .. _edit-collection-occasion-key: